|Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 All about Candida (Candida albicans)

-However, from time to time, C. albicans develops territorial ambitions and transforms from a passive unicellular organism into an aggressive multi-cellular filamentous form.
+C. albicans is a more passive strain of the fungus.
+It can develop territorial ambitions and transform from a quiet unicellular organism into an aggressive multi-cellular filamentous form.
 The result is candidiasis, commonly manifested as oral thrush, inflamed skin (such as observed in diaper rashes or compromised fingernails), or a genital yeast infection.

 C. albicans infections can be provoked by such factors as a compromised immune system (whether from illness or stress), dietary changes, medical treatments or even alterations in hygienic routines that disrupt the normal balance of microorganisms.